 It’s also really satisfying seeing others in the office develop.
 You get to help them grow and take on new roles, and help them move into a position they maybe didn't know they wanted before.

 So what do we do with our free time?

 In Pliancy’s Boston office, we’ll often spend that time together.
-Sometimes, when there's a bunch of us in the office, we get lunch and play video games.
-Sometimes people will run to the store with someone else, maybe to pick up some IT equipment.
-It's really fun.
-And it's a great organic way to team-build.
+Sometimes people will run to the store with someone else to pick up some IT equipment.
+It's a great organic way to team-build and talk shop.

-But it also gives us a chance to collaborate on projects.
-We tend to all be in the office together on Friday and Tuesday afternoons.
+It also gives us a chance to collaborate on projects.
 All of a sudden, we might get drawn into a massive skill development powwow.
 We have some people, for instance, who are really strong in networking, some people who are strong in cloud infrastructure, and some who are awesome with computer deployments.
 Someone will casually mention that they’re working on this or that, but they’re having an issue.
 So someone else will respond with an idea or approach.